Blake Seven: Start with Six T-Shirts

 Michelle Pang (26) and Irene Haast (32) launched Blake Seven with six t-shirts.
 Four years later, their clothing can be found in 150 stores across 5 countries, including in the hip retailer, TopShop.
 Their brand manages to appeal across generations, from girls in their 20s to women in their 40s.

-How do they compete with big brands such as Zara that can put next season’s trends in their stores next week?
-Stay true to yourself.
+How do they compete with big brands such as Zara that can put next season’s trends in their stores in a week?

 How did Blake Seven come about?